mutt0-ds/memes-selector/README.md

-# How I used a Neural Network to pick memes for my girlfriend

 Well, my GF's tastes in memes are simple: she loves wholesome memes and, most importantly, **she loves animals**.

 That's why I created a script that: